-Once a week, we set up a stall outside the IHEID cafeteria where we sell organic products from farms in and around Geneva.
+Through an online order form we sell organic products from farms in and around Geneva.
 We partner with small farmers and producers and deliver seasonal products so sometimes what we offer can differ.
 This promotes and educates students about sustainable and circular models of consumption.

 You can expect legumes like chickpeas and lentils, nuts, seeds, dried fruit and more.
 We sell without profit, because we want to make local, organic, healthy food affordable to students.

 … choose your favorites

 … select a pick-up point (Picciotto, Cité or Grand Morillon)